-Community Members are welcomed and encouraged to use the University of the Pacific Library.
+Community members are welcome to use the University of the Pacific Library.

 Community members have access to the entire library collection of over 234,000+ print books, and periodicals.
 Check out of material can be done by obtaining a Community Members Library Card.
 This only requires being 18 years of age or older, and a valid picture ID (driver’s license or state issued ID).